Normandy: 13th to 17th centuries

-Modern history
+18th century to present

 Although agriculture remained important, industries such as weaving, metallurgy, sugar refining, ceramics, and shipbuilding were introduced and developed.

 In the 1780s, the economic crisis and the crisis of the Ancien Régime struck Normandy as well as other parts of the nation, leading to the French Revolution.
 Bad harvests, technical progress and the effects of the Eden Agreement signed in 1786 affected employment and the economy of the province.
 Normans laboured under a heavy fiscal burden.

-In 1790 the five departments of Normandy replaced the former province.
+In 1790, the five departments of Normandy replaced the former province.

-13 July 1793, the Norman Charlotte Corday assassinated Marat.
+On 13 July 1793, the Norman Charlotte Corday assassinated Jean-Paul Marat.

 The Normans reacted little to the many political upheavals which characterized the 19th century.
-Overall they warily accepted the changes of régime (First French Empire, Bourbon Restoration, July Monarchy, French Second Republic, Second French Empire, French Third Republic).
+Overall, they warily accepted the changes of régime (First French Empire, Bourbon Restoration, July Monarchy, French Second Republic, Second French Empire, French Third Republic).

-Following the French Revolutionary Wars and the Napoleonic Wars (1792–1815) there was an economic revival that included the mechanization of textile manufacturing and the introduction of the first trains.
+Following the French Revolutionary Wars and the Napoleonic Wars (1792–1815), there was an economic revival that included the mechanization of textile manufacturing and the introduction of the first trains.

-With seaside tourism in the 19th century came the advent of the first beach resorts.
+Also, with seaside tourism in the 19th century came the advent of the first beach resorts.

 During the Second World War, following the armistice of 22 June 1940, continental Normandy was part of the German occupied zone of France.
 The Channel Islands were occupied by German forces between 30 June 1940 and 9 May 1945.
-The town of Dieppe was the site of the unsuccessful Dieppe Raid by Canadian and British armed forces.
+The town of Dieppe was the site of the unsuccessful Dieppe Raid by Allied forces.

-The Allies, in this case involving Britain, the United States, Canada and Free France, coordinated a massive build-up of troops and supplies to support a large-scale invasion of Normandy in the D-Day landings on 6 June 1944 under the code name Operation Overlord.
-The Germans were dug into fortified emplacements above the beaches.
+The Allies coordinated a massive build-up of troops and supplies to support a large-scale invasion of Normandy in the D-Day landings on 6 June 1944 under the code name Operation Overlord.
+German forces dug into fortified emplacements above the beaches.
 Caen, Cherbourg, Carentan, Falaise and other Norman towns endured many casualties in the Battle of Normandy, which continued until the closing of the so-called Falaise gap between Chambois and Mont Ormel.
 The liberation of Le Havre followed.
-This was a significant turning point in the war and led to the restoration of the French Republic.
+This was a significant turning point in the war in western Europe and led to the restoration of the French Republic.

-The remainder of Normandy was liberated only on 9 May 1945 at the end of the war, when the Channel Island occupation effectively ended.
+The remainder of Normandy was liberated by Allied forces only on 9 May 1945 at the end of the war, when the Channel Island occupation effectively ended.

+Despite the renunciation of the Duke of Normandy title by Henry III of England in the 1259 Treaty of Paris, and the extinction of the duchy itself in modern-day, republican France, in the Channel Islands the monarch of the United Kingdom (whether a king or queen) is regardless still sometimes informally referred to by the title "Duke of Normandy".